Click on the tables below to enlarge.

 PechaKucha presentations (Stream C)

-PK3 (a) Rebecca Moodie, The University of East London
+PK3 (b) Rebecca Moodie, The University of East London

 What are the characteristics of ‘Female Friendly’ business support?